Skip to main content

 Michael Hays

-Ryan is the Global Head of Red Team for one of the top banks in the United States, where he leads cyber security teams through adept technical expertise within the offensive and defensive cyber security space.
+Ryan Hays is the Global Head of Red Team for one of the top banks in the United States, where he leads cyber security teams through adept technical expertise within the offensive and defensive cyber security space.
 With 20 years of experience in the IT and cyber security field, he has worked with a multitude of the top Fortune 1 to 1000 companies, along with various U.S. Government Intelligence agencies.
-Ryan takes pride in giving back to the infosec community by presenting at multiple conferences as well as providing training and mentorship to people across the globe.
+Hays takes pride in giving back to the infosec community by presenting at multiple conferences as well as providing training and mentorship to people across the globe.

 Wayne Josleyn